EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 ## 15 August 2025: C# Unit Test
 - Completed 100% unit tests.

-## 16 August 2025: C++
+## 16 August 2025: Structure and C# Integration tests
+- Structure:
     - Create new workspace.
 This contains the multilang and the 4 languages folders.
 The 4 folders are simply added to the workspace so the `settings.json` are correctly read by vscode from each folder.
     - Settings are in `.vscode/setting.json` for each language and in the root multilang folder.
     - Set tests in Testing window in VSCode for 3 languages:
         - ✅ C# --> C# Dev Kit with coverage
         - ✅ C++ --> TestMate C++ with coverage
         - ✅ Python --> Pytest with coverage
         - ❌ Rust --> Rust-Analyzer without coverate.
 Still doesn't support coverage so have to do it manually.
     - Coverage reports and test can be anyway run also manually.
     - Also debugging is working.
 Nice.
+- C#:
+    - Created UniteTests and IntegrationTests projects.
+    - Updated the scripts to manually run coverage reports.

 # TODO: